jakemcc/jakemccrary.com/source/_posts/2016-06-11-tips-for-working-from-home.markdown

 Looking back over this list and I find it interesting that some of them also apply to working in person.
 Some of these tips are actionable at an individual level, some are not.
-Hopefully this list can help give guidence towards improving your remote work situation.
+Hopefully this list can help give guidance towards improving your remote work situation.